 For the time limit for personal injury cases in your state, see Nolo's chart of statutes of limitations in all 50 states.
 But remember, your state may have a specific rule that applies to lawsuits involving defective products.

-If you discover that the statute of limitations in your state has expired, keep in mind that you might still be able to file a timely claim in another state (for example, where one of the defendant s is located) if that state has a longer statute of limitations for defective product claims.
+If you discover that the statute of limitations in your state has expired, you might still be able to file a timely claim in another state (for example, where one of the defendants is located) if that state has a longer statute of limitations for defective product claims.

 In some defective product cases, determining when the time limit starts to run is fairly straightforward.
-For example, if your finger is sliced off by a defective electric carving knife, and in your state the statute of limitations for product liability claims is two years, you must bring your lawsuit within two years from the day you lost your finger.
+For example, if your finger is nearly severed by a defective electric carving knife, and in your state the statute of limitations for product liability claims is two years, you must bring your lawsuit within two years from the day your finger was injured.

 Getting a lawsuit dismissed because the plaintiff didn't file in time is an easy out for a defendant.
 Because of this, defendants will pursue this defense whenever possible.

 Sometimes a manufacturer will deliberately notify potential plaintiffs that a product is defective in order to start the clock ticking on the statute of limitations.
 However, this notification often just gives the consumer some inkling that the product might be defective, without explicitly saying so.